 Congenital deficiency of surfactant

-The dysfunction of the surfactant metabolism is a condition where the pulmonary surfactant is insufficient for adequate respiration.
+The surfactant metabolism dysfunction is a condition where the pulmonary surfactant is insufficient for adequate respiration.

 Most disease-causing mutations in SFTPB result in a complete lack of mature SP-B protein 265120.
-Lung disease is inherited in an autosomal recessive manner, requiring mutations in both alleles.
+Lung disease is inherited autosomal recessive, requiring mutations in both alleles.

 The surfactant produced by babies with SP-B deficiency is abnormal in its composition and does not function normally when the surface tension decreases.